-People pretend that bitterness isn’t a normal reaction to being hurt and that’s a lie.
+Society pretends that bitterness isn’t a normal reaction to being hurt and that’s a lie.
 I was supposed to start a family with this man and we’re no longer together and I’m supposed to not become bitter?
 Yeah, that’s cute (sarcasm).

+I was livid and didn’t wanna give the world that energy, while I was unpacking the many layers of emotional abuse.
 So, I took a step back, went to therapy, accepted my faults, owned my flaws, wrote myself back to life, and finished the book.

+I’ve had other relationships before.
+But, this one was the one that ignited my soul.
 This was the first relationship that I felt like I was really gonna become a bride and a mother.
 This man was a part of my world.
 Everything else and everyone else before him didn’t matter.

 At the time, I thought what he gave me was healthy.
 Then, as time went on, I realized it wasn’t—not for me.
 By the time we were done, I had low self esteem, developed PTSD, and was prescribed meds because I wasn’t myself anymore.

 As you can see, there was a lot to unpack here.
 Eight months later, and I am still in therapy, dealing with the residue from this relationship.
 While I am no longer in ICU and I like to think of it as physical therapy, healing is a long process.

 As you listen to the audiobook, watch the biopic, and reflect on what I say—please understand that healing is exhausting, gruesome, and sometimes unreasonable.
 It’s definitely not linear.
 Hell, I still have thangs I’m unpacking.
 But, after you get to a certain point it’s the sweetest thang you’ve ever known.

 Happiness isn’t a destination; it’s a journey.
 For me, this is just part of my path.

 P.S.
 If you want exclusive content, discounts, and upcoming tour dates, click here.